angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 - **`effect()`** runs as part of the Angular change detection cycle and can now safely modify signals without any additional flags.
 - **`afterRenderEffect()`** is a lower-level API that executes after the DOM has been updated.
-  It’s particularly suited for tasks that require interacting directly with the DOM, such as measuring element sizes or making complex visual updates in phases.
+  It's particularly suited for tasks that require interacting directly with the DOM, such as measuring element sizes or making complex visual updates in phases.

-Here’s a simple comparison to illustrate how these functions operate:
+Here's a simple comparison to illustrate how these functions operate:

 ```typescript
 counter = signal(0);